Timothy Ferris: Honors

 Ferris is a Guggenheim fellow and a Fellow of the American Association for the Advancement of Science (AAAS).
 He won the Klumpke-Roberts Award of the Astronomical Society of the Pacific in 1986, and has twice won the American Institute of Physics science-writing medal and the American Association for the Advancement of Science writing prize.
 He was named a CNN "Voice of the Millennium" in 1999.
+Coming of Age in the Milky Way was named one of the best books of the year by The New York Times.
+Steven Weinberg included The Whole Shebang on his list of the 13 best popular science books.